near/NEPs/specs/Standards/Wallets/BridgeWallets.md

 For dApps that often sign gas-only transactions, [`FunctionCall`](https://nomicon.io/DataStructures/AccessKey#accesskeypermissionfunctioncall) access keys can be added/deleted for one or more accounts using the [`signIn`](#signin) and [`signOut`](#signout) methods.
 While this functionality could be achieved with [`signTransactions`](#signtransactions), it suggests a direct intention that a user wishes to sign in/out of a dApp's smart contract.

-Although similar in many respects to the [Injected Wallet Standard](./InjectedWallets.md) (intentionally), it's worth pointing out the differences between the two which is largely because this standard focuses on the transport layer instead of the high-level abstractions found with injected wallets:
+Although intentionally similar to the [Injected Wallet Standard](./InjectedWallets.md), this standard focuses on the transport layer instead of the high-level abstractions found in injected wallets.
+Below are the key differences between the standards:

 - [Transactions](https://nomicon.io/RuntimeSpec/Transactions) passed to `signTransaction` and `signTransactions` must be encoded.
 - The result of `signTransaction` and `signTransactions` are encoded [SignedTransaction](https://nomicon.io/RuntimeSpec/Transactions#signed-transaction) models.